caldwell-63/nvim/readme.md

 - No file explorer/tree plugins; they all have their flaws and netrw is actually quite effective (with just few more ergonomic keymaps) and being native to Vim, it causes no performance problems
-- No file explorer plugin, use built-in netrw with a few better keymaps for ergonomics
 - Paq.nvim as package manager - simple and predictable, no lazy loading
 - No bullshit plugins like animations, highly experimental slow UI plugins etc.
 - No terminal support/plugins whatsoever; we are not trying to build terminal